Understand the Meaning of These Two Speed Signs

-Remember the Basic Colors
+Remember the Basic Colors!

 Speed limit signs tell you the legal allowable limits.
-You may drive at this speed when conditions allow, but basically you must not exceed the limit under any circumstances.
+You may drive at this speed when conditions allow, but in most states you must not exceed the limit under any circumstances.

-Advisory speed signs are often seen under a warning sign and typically placed at sharp curves, exits, or exit ramps.
+Advisory speed signs are often seen under a warning sign and are typically placed at sharp curves, exits, or exit ramps.

 Advisory speed signs tell you that conditions ahead may make it unsafe to drive at a faster speed.
 You should slow down to the recommended speed.
 In bad weather or heavy traffic, you should reduce speed even more.

 In sharp curves on two-way roads with a limited view of the road ahead, you should slow and be careful not to cross the center line.

 So, what is the difference?
 Well, an advisory speed sign is not enforced in the same way as a regulatory speed limit sign.
 You are less likely to get a ticket if you exceed an advisory speed.

 You should, however, be aware that if you exceed the recommended speed and have an accident, that an officer may argue that you violated the basic speed law or general speed restriction and were driving too fast for conditions.

 In such a situation, you could still be charged with a traffic violation and considered to be at fault for the accident.

 You should also know this sign: